readikus/ramekin/README.md

 # Roadmap

+* Eslint code to an ES8 standard
+* Modularise clustering
 * Remove lodash dependancy.
 * Implement/reimplment unit tests in Jasmine.
 * Extract clustering algorithm to a separate module/reuse an existing module.